We accept PayPal, Visa & Mastercard

 the Comédie-Italienne of Paris.

-James Magruder is a playwright and award-winning translator
+James Magruder is an American playwright, award-winning

-who lives in Baltimore.
+Germany and Japan.
 He teaches at Swarthmore College and the Yale

 School of Drama.